 CAMERA’s work is frequently cited in the secular and Jewish press and in journalism reviews.

-CAMERA on college campuses
+CAMERA on Campus

 Increasingly, campuses have been the scene of propagandistic assaults on Israel.
 Distorted literature, extreme speakers and false, inflammatory images are all too common, creating harmful misperceptions of Israel.
 This hostile environment can be intimidating to students seeking fair and objective information on Middle East issues.

-CAMERA’s campus website, Camera on Campus, and its affiliated blog, In Focus, give students access to specialized information useful in countering misinformation.
+CAMERA’s campus website, Camera on Campus, and its affiliated blog, give students access to specialized information useful in countering misinformation.
 CAMERA also provides one-on-one assistance to students who encounter Middle East distortions in campus publications, flyers, rallies and classroom teaching.

 International monitoring